Universal relations for rotating Boson Stars: Theoretical set-up.

-The properties of different BSs, i.e., solutions of the EKG system, strongly depend on the choice of potential, since it enters in the source term of the Einstein equation through the stress-energy tensor, and in the scalar field equation.
-Therefore, the scalar potential for BS solutions plays the role of the equation of state in the case of NSs.
-As we are interested in obtaining universal properties of BS solutions, in this paper we have selected a representative set which {\it i)} is physically well-motivated and {\it ii)} possesses very distinct qualitative features, see \cref{Table.Constants} for details.
+The properties of different BSs, i.e., solutions of the EKG system, strongly depend on the potential.
+The scalar potential for BS solutions plays an analogous role to the EOS in the case of NSs.

+As we are interested in obtaining universal properties of BS solutions, in this paper we have selected a set of potentials which {\it i)} is physically well-motivated, i.e., the resulting ranges of masses, radii and compactness fit to various astrophysical scenarios, like dark matter haloes, \cite{Mielke:2019rvl,Mielke:2020mve} or to BH and NS-like objects \cite{Choi:2019mva,Guerra:2019srj,Delgado:2020udb,Vaglio:2022flq,Grandclement:2014msa}, and {\it ii)} covers a wide range of potentials considered in the literature with rather different qualitative features, see \cref{Table.Potentials} and \cref{fig:x cubed graph} for details.
+Some of these models present instabilities (i.e the so-called Mini Boson Star \cite{Khlopov:1985jw, Sanchis-Gual:2021phr,Siemonsen:2020hcg,DiGiovanni:2020ror}), but we also treat them here because we want to find the most general behavior in this work.

-The simplest choice is just a mass potential term, without any self-interaction.
-This is the so called \textit{Mini-boson star} potential.
+The simplest choice is just a mass term without any self-interaction, the so-called \textit{Mini-boson star} potential.
 This can be further generalized with the inclusion of higher order self-interaction terms, e.g. $|\Phi|^4$ and $|\Phi|^6$ \cite{Schunck:2003kk,Colpi:1986ye,Grandclement:2014msa}.
-Finally, potentials based on logarithm , exponential and sine functions (Axion potential) have also been considered \cite{Delgado:2020udb,Choi:2019mva}.
-To show the differences between these potentials, we plot them in Fig. \ref{fig:x cubed graph}, with $\phi$ taking values in a range usually met in the simulations.
+Finally, potentials based on the logarithm, exponential and sine functions (Axion potential) have also been considered \cite{Delgado:2020udb,Choi:2019mva,Guerra:2019srj}.

 All of these potentials have been previously considered in the case of spherical, non-rotating BSs, which was, in some cases, further generalized to rotating solutions \cite{Siemonsen:2020hcg}.